Kroadh

 Kroadh (lit.
 'Fury') is a 1990 Indian Bollywood action film directed by Shashilal K. Nair.
-It stars Sunny Deol, Sanjay Dutt, Amrita Singh and Sonam in pivotal roles.
+It stars Sanjay Dutt, Sunny Deol, Amrita Singh and Sonam in pivotal roles.

 Plot

 The story begins with the two brothers living a peaceful life with their policeman father, Inspector Vikram Shukla, and their mother.
 Their lives are shattered when a notorious criminal named Dharamdas, who is known for kidnapping and assaulting young girls, brutally murders their mother.
 Their father, Inspector Vikram, arrests Dharamdas, but the witness turns hostile, leading to Dharamdas being set free.
 The situation escalates, and their father ends up in prison for killing his own brother who was an advocate for the criminals.
 With their father wrongly imprisoned and their mother dead, the orphaned boys are raised by a kind neighbour.

 Ajay, is the elder brother.
 He is a man driven by a deep sense of justice and a simmering kroadh (fury) against the man who destroyed his family but at the same time he is often the voice of reason, trying to solve problems through logic.
 The younger brother, Vijay, also carries the same burning anger (kroadh) for vengeance inside him but is more impulsive and prone to take to crime for this purpose.

 As they grow up, both Ajay and Vijay are determined to avenge their mother's death, but they only know their killer's name, Dharamdas.
 This quest for revenge leads them to the underworld of Mumbai, where they become entangled in a conflict between two rival gangs.
 A major turning point comes when Ajay is arrested and wrongly convicted of murder.
 Then, one day Vijay comes to meet Ajay in jail, and Ajay tells him to take the path of crime for searching Dharamdas, which Vijay does and soon becomes an underworld criminal.